Chemical Technical Professionals

 Filter by:

-17 Classroom Resources
+18 Classroom Resources

 -

-Lesson Plan | Accuracy, Accuracy, Anode, Cathode, Chemical Change, Dimensional Analysis, Electrolysis, Electrolytic Cells, Electron Transfer, Error Analysis, Error Analysis, Half Reactions, Mole Concept, Oxidation, Redox Reaction, Reduction, Significant Figures | High School
+Accuracy, Accuracy, Anode, Cathode, Chemical Change, Dimensional Analysis, Electrolysis, Electrolytic Cells, Electron Transfer, Error Analysis, Error Analysis, Half Reactions, Mole Concept, Oxidation, Redox Reaction, Reduction, Significant Figures | High School

-Recycling Copper from E-Waste
+Lesson Plan: Recycling Copper from E-Waste Mark as Favorite (14 Favorites)

 In this lesson, students will consider the need for innovative solutions to e-waste both from an environmental perspective as well as for the economic benefit to reclaiming raw materials from used electronic devices.
 They will then take on the role of an electroplate technician who is tasked with evaluating the effectiveness of a copper recycling process that uses electrolysis to purify and recover copper metal from e-waste.
 As e-waste is a relatively new—and growing—issue, it demonstrates how new industries can develop that utilize skills from existing jobs.